 Therefore, students in the School of Nursing must receive the most current seasonal flu immunization each academic year while enrolled in clinical nursing courses.
 Every student in clinical must have the seasonal influenza vaccine.
 The seasonal influenza vaccine is a "dead" virus formulation and does not cause influenza.
 It is, in rare instances, possible to receive a waiver.
 A waiver may be signed for medical or religious reasons but must be accompanied by signed documentation from doctor or clergy.
-The waiver form is available in the School of Nursing office.
+The waiver form is available in the Dean of Student Development Office.